drybonesification/Meow-pi/README.md

 * This is where you'll put environment config stuff.
 Like the url for our db
 * Create API routes, api folder,w/ index.js file
 * Require API route and wire up app.use

+# Part 03

+* Articles Model with basic properties
+* and our '/api/articles' with a GET request now returns a hardcoded 10, in order of most recent 'createdAt'